Strong spatial mixing for repulsive point processes: Strong spatial mixing implies fast mixing

-In this section we prove Theorem~\ref{thmSSMtoMix}, showing that fast mixing of block dynamics follows from strong spatial mixing.
 The proof of this theorem closely follows that of~\cite[Theorem 8]{helmuth2020correlation} which in turn is adapted from~\cite[Theorem 2.5]{dyer2004mixing}.
 The main change is the choice of a different metric that can handle the fact that the number of points appearing in a bounded region is unbounded if the potential does not have a hard core.

 We use the path coupling method of Bubley and Dyer~\cite{bubley1997path}.
 Consider a discrete time Markov chain on a state space $\Omega$.
 We place a graph structure $G_{\Omega}$ on $\Omega$ by declaring some pairs of configurations to be adjacent and define a \textit{pre-metric} $\hat D$ on pairs of adjacent configurations.
 The pre-metric should be symmetric and bounded below by $1$.
 We then extend this pre-metric to a \textit{path metric} $D$ on all pairs of configurations by taking the shortest path distance (with respect to $\hat D$) on the graph $G_{\Omega}$.
 We require that $D(X,Y) = \hat D(X,Y)$ for adjacent configurations $X,Y$ (in our case this will follow directly from our definition of $\hat D$).
 The \textit{diameter} of $G_{\Omega}$ with respect to $D$ is $\text{diam}(G_\Omega) = \sup_{X,Y \in \Omega} D(X,Y)$.
 We use the following version of the path coupling technique.